wazuh/wazuh-documentation/source/user-manual/api/getting-started.rst

 -  All responses include an HTTP status code: 2xx (success), 4xx (client error), 5xx (server error), etc.
 -  All requests (except ``POST /security/user/authenticate`` and ``POST /security/user/authenticate/run_as``) accept the ``pretty`` parameter to convert the JSON response to a more human-readable format.
 -  The Wazuh server API log is stored on the Wazuh server at ``/var/ossec/logs`` directory as ``api.log`` or ``api.json``, depending on the chosen log format (you can change the verbosity level in the Wazuh server API configuration file ``/var/ossec/api/configuration/api.yaml``).
 The Wazuh server API logs are rotated daily, compressed using Gzip, and stored in ``/var/ossec/logs/api/<YEAR>/<MONTH>``.
 -  All Wazuh server API requests will be aborted if no response is received after the time duration defined in the ``request_timeout`` field of the server API configuration file ``/var/ossec/api/configuration/api.yaml``.
-You can use the ``wait_for_complete`` parameter to disable this timeout, which is particularly useful for calls that might exceed the expected duration, such as `PUT /agents/upgrade <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.agent_controller.put_upgrade_agents>`__.
+You can use the ``wait_for_complete`` parameter to disable this timeout, which is particularly useful for calls that might exceed the expected duration, such as :api-ref:`PUT /agents/upgrade <operation/api.controllers.agent_controller.put_upgrade_agents>`.

 .. note::